Voluntary ban on credits

 If you have a voluntary ban on credits and you need to apply for a loan, you can remove your ban during the loan negotiations.
 As a result, you do not need to provide any additional clarifications for the loan.
 For example:

-• If you have given your consent to disclosing your information to credit information companies and you are applying for a rental apartment but do not want your potential landlord to obtain information about your ban on credits, remove your ban.
+• If you have given your consent to disclosing your information to credit information companies and you are applying for a rental apartment but do not want your potential lessor to obtain information about your ban on credits, remove your ban.

 Please note that information about the removal of a ban is forwarded to credit information companies with a delay.